Kozhikode district: Television

 The Calicut Press Club came into existence in 1970.
 It is the nerve centre of all media activities, both print and electronic.
 Began with around 70 members in the roll, this Press Club, over the years, became a prestigious and alert media centre in the state with a present membership of over 280.

 Transport

 Air

 Kozhikode is served by Calicut International Airport (IATA: CCJ, ICAO: VOCL) located at Karipur in Malappuram District, about 28 km from Kozhikode city.
 The airport started operation in April 1988.
 It has two terminals, one for domestic flights and second for international flights.

 Road

 Kozhikode is well connected by road.
 NH 66 and NH 766 connects Calicut to rest of India.
-It has bus services to all parts of Kerala, Karnataka, Tamil Nadu and to important cities like Hyderabad and Mumbai.
+It has bus services to all parts of Kerala, Karnataka, Tamil Nadu and to important cities like Hyderabad and Mumbai..
+New national highway is planned from Calicut to Bangalore.